skeeto/skeeto.github.com/_posts/2016-09-05-Inspecting-C-s-qsort-Through-Animation.markdown

 Sort in **637 frames**. [musl libc][musl] is another alternative C standard library for Linux.
 It's my personal preference when I statically link Linux binaries.
-Its qsort() looks a lot like a heapsort, and with some research I see it's actually smoothsort, a heapsort variant.
+Its qsort() looks a lot like a heapsort, and with some research I see it's actually [smoothsort][smooth], a heapsort variant.

 ![](/img/qsort/musl.gif){: .resetable title="musl"}